 - It only outlines the positive aspects of a job, ignoring the obstacles and negative points.

 As job specification arises from the job description, so it also shows some problems.
 Basically, change in technology impacts the requirement of the company, i.e. changing of skills, qualification, experience, knowledge needed to execute the roles and responsibilities properly.

 Though there are some differences between job description and job specification, both of them retains equal importance during the process of recruitment.
-If organization fail to prepare right job specification based on job description then organization may not get right candidate for the position.
-So, HR managers must have to keep sharp attention for preparing right job description and job specification.
+If an organization fails to prepare the right job specification based on the job description then the organization may not get the right candidate for the position.
+So, HR managers must have to keep sharp attention to preparing the right job description and job specification.